lhqing/ALLCools/_sources/api/ALLCools/clustering/balanced_pca/index.rst

    :param max_value: Whether clip large values after scale
    :param scaler: A fitted sklearn scaler, if provided, will only use it to transform the adata.

-   :returns:
    :rtype: adata.X is scaled in place, the fitted scaler object will be return if the `scaler` parameter is None.

 .. py:function:: significant_pc_test(adata: anndata.AnnData, p_cutoff=0.1, update=True, obsm='X_pca', downsample=50000)

-   Perform two-sample Kolmogorov-Smirnov test for goodness of fit on two adjacent PCs, select top PCs based on the `p_cutoff`.
+   Perform two-sample Kolmogorov-Smirnov test for goodness of fit on two adjacent PCs.

+   Select top PCs based on the `p_cutoff`.
 Top PCs have significantly different distributions, while later PCs only capturing random noise will have larger p-values.
 An idea from :cite:p:`Zeisel2018`.

    :param adata: adata with PC matrix calculated and stored in adata.obsm